JNCJcoder/GL2020-AppList-Manager/README.md

 Example: 382310 = ECO

-Add the Games or DLC inside the file "AppListIndex.txt"
+Add the Game or DLC inside the file "AppListIndex.txt"

 Example: